 The rest of Malcolm X isn’t as strong, but the film nonetheless succeeds more than it sputters and it acts as a solid examination of Malcolm’s life.
 The Blu-ray presents good picture and sound along with an informative set of supplements.
 While I can’t call Malcolm X a great film, it’s consistently intriguing, and the excellent lead performance from Washington elevates it.

-To rate this film visit the Special Edition review of MALCOLM X
+To rate this film visit the DVD review of MALCOLM X